bit-bots/TORSO_21_dataset/README.md

 #### `vae/embeddings.py`

-This script runs the vae recursivly on all image inside a given folder and saves their latent space representation inside a file.
+This script runs the vae recursivly on all image inside a given folder and saves their latent space representation und reconstruction errors inside a file.
 More details are avalible by running `vae/embeddings.py -h`.

+#### `vae/distances.py`

+Plots n'th neigbours in the latent space of a given image.
+More details are avalible by running `vae/distances.py -h`.

+#### `vae/duplicates.py`

+Creates a yaml file containing three lists containing:

+* The images that survived the pruning
+* The images that got selected due to the high reconstruction error
+* The images that will be removed from the dataset

+More details are avalible by running `vae/duplicates.py -h`.

+#### `vae/plot_error.py`

+Loads an embeddings file and plots the reconstruction errors.

+#### `vae/model.py`

+The PyTorch model definition.

+#### `vae/dataset.py`

+The PyTorch dataset definition.

 #### Architecture